-Thank you for visiting the Rhodes Foundation Educational Scholarship Trust [RhodesFST] website.
+Thank you for visiting the Rhodes Foundation Scholarship Trust [RhodesFST] website.
 We have tried to make the Website and the information contained within it as straightforward and accessible as possible.
 We hope it encourages you to consider applying for a scholarship bursary.